 Where CE = C + Mn/6 + (Cr+Mo+V)/5 + (Cu+Ni)/15

 The above formula for CE is applicable when the carbon content is greater than 0.12%

-- CS & LTCS materials shall be fully killed and fine grained and shall be produced by a low sulphur and low phosphorous refining process.
-The components must be supplied in normalized or normalized and tempered condition.
+- CS & LTCS materials shall be fully killed and fine-grained and shall be produced by a low sulfur and low phosphorous refining process.
+The components must be supplied in normalized or normalized tempered conditions.

-- All Austenitic stainless steel, duplex stainless steel items must be supplied in solution annealed and quenched condition as per corresponding ASTM standard.
+- All Austenitic stainless steel and duplex stainless steel items must be supplied in the solution annealed and quenched condition as per corresponding ASTM standard.

-- Repair welding for parent plate / weld end flange is not accepted.
+- Repair welding for the parent plate/weld end flange is not accepted.

 Requirements for Pipes: